Skip to main content

 Browser — /memory

-Press /memory (or Ctrl+M) to open the browser.
+Type /memory to open the browser.
 Five tabs:

 • All — every memory across project + global.
 Pin, soft-delete, or supersede per row.